setjmp2013/freebsd-ports/README.md

 and add setjmp to VALID_CATEGORIES around line 2609 to fit my local path of /usr/ports/setjmp where this repo exists*

-*NOTE: the logstash does not do file input sincedb correctly at this time as was the case with the older one in ports without effort to.
-Working on it.
-That is the only problem though, otherwise it functions fine.*

 This is very much still a work in progress, and what's to come include:

 - yaf